Skip to main content

 Authentication Methods

-User API keys are the easiest option for scripting and automation.
-Create one in Settings -> API Keys in the Runlayer UI.
+This cookbook uses three different authentication methods depending on the endpoint: User API keys are the easiest option for scripting and automation.
+Create one in Settings → Personal API keys in the Runlayer UI.
 They work anywhere a user JWT works — delegations, session grants, and proxy calls — but they always carry user identity, not agent identity.

 API keys cannot be used for agent account authentication (/oauth/token with client_credentials).
 That endpoint requires the agent’s Client ID and Client Secret.
 Use API keys for management endpoints and for proxy calls where user-only identity is sufficient.